 The Domain Users Group cannot be used to set Admin privileges because user details for users in that group are not populated in FortiNAC when a directory synchronization is done.

 When an Admin Group is created in FortiNAC with the same name as a group being synchronized from a Directory, the Admin Group members will remain the same as the Directory group members.
 Therefore, if you add a non-Directory user to the Admin Group and then synchronize the Directory, the non-Directory user is removed from the Admin Group because the user is not a member of the Directory group.

 - Integrate your Directory with FortiNAC.
-See Directories for configuration and integration information.
+See Authentication directories for configuration and integration information.